catalyst/moodle-tool_securityquestions/README.md

 Templates
 ---------

+### Config Templates

-**Config Templates:** This plugin can make use of template files in order to force configs, and disallow anyone from being able to change the amount of questions required to perform password resets, as well as the amount of questions users are required to respond to.
+This plugin can make use of template files in order to force configs, and disallow anyone from being able to change the amount of questions required to perform password resets, as well as the amount of questions users are required to respond to.
 The template files are within the folder `/config_policies/` inside of the plugin directory.
 To use these templates, edit your config.php file in the main Moodle directory, and add the lines:

 ```php
 require(__DIR__.'/admin/tool/securityquestions/config_policies/<TEMPLATE HERE>.php');